-Flu means extra precautions for older peopleJanuary 18th, 2013 in Diseases, Conditions, Syndromes /
+Flu means extra precautions for older peopleJanuary 18, 2013 by Clinton Colmenares in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—We've all read about the severity of the current flu season.
 Boston declared an emergency, hospitals are seeing patients in tents outside their emergency departments and we all probably know someone who has been laid up for a week with fever and aches and generally feeling lousy.